amr/backup-tools/README.txt

   assumes a certain directory schema which is the same that backup-tools generates so they are both compatible.

+  rotate.sh expects 2 parameters:

+    1. Path to the backup directory: The same as LOCAL_BACKUP_DIRECTORY in your backup-tools/projects-conf/defaults file

+    2. Number of days to keep: The number of days to keep backups for.
+Note that if there are multiple backups per day they will be all treated as one day

-  To use it, you simply need to add a cron job to run the following every day:
+  To use it, you simply need to add a cron job to run every day:

     $: backup-tools/utilities/rotate.sh <local-backup-dir> <days-to-keep>